Does anyone else need a cookie this week?

 - Scrape down the sides of the bowl and add in the apple butter, egg, and vanilla.
 Beat well to combine.

-- In another bowl, whisk together the flour, baking soda, spices, and salt.
+- In another bowl, whisk together the flour, cream of tartar, baking soda, spices, and salt.

 - Gradually add the dry ingredients to the wet, mixing well after each addition but being careful to not overmix the dough.